Alexander Slawik

 Alexander Slawik (27 December 1900 – 19 April 1997) was a sociological scientist, ethnologist, Nazi and professor in Vienna, who also worked on cultural themes.
 He was a pioneer of Japanology and Japanese ethnological studies in Vienna in the 1930's.
 During the Second World War, Slawik worked as a cryptographer and translator on the Japanese desk of the Cipher Department of the High Command of the Wehrmacht.
-He continued to work in his old age, and was recently working on collecting material for a work on the Susanoo-no-Mikoto and the cultural history of the Izumo area in ancient Japan.
+He continued to work in his old age, and, up until his death, was working on collecting material for a work on the Susanoo-no-Mikoto and the cultural history of the Izumo area in ancient Japan.

 Life

-Alexander Slawik was the son of an Imperial and Royal (German:kaiserlich und königlich) (Abbr.
+Alexander Slawik was the son of an Imperial and Royal (German: kaiserlich und königlich) (Abbr.
 KuK) officer family who was part of the Austria-Hungary monarchy and grew up in Kraków, where his father was commander of the city.
 Through conversations with his father, Slawik became interested in Japan and the Japanese language.
 His father was interested in the Russo-Japanese War and had made significant contributions to the corpus.
 His father purchased a course in the Chinese language for Slawik which was his first introduction to grammar.
 While attending secondary school in Krems an der Donau, he began the study of Japanese, through an extensive study of Kojiki that describes the mythical origins of Japan and the classical Japanese history book, Nihon Shoki.

 As an 18-year-old, he found himself destitute and penniless in Vienna after the end of the war in 1918 and a failed apprenticeship as a metalworker.
 He then began to study law in order to make a living, but when he failed his staatsexamen, (state exams) he was only too happy to give up this career in favour of East Asian studies.
 He earned his livelihood at this time as a commercial employee, working as a clerk at Siemens-Schuckert (1924–31).